PSTC/pstc-jfp/REREVISION.md

 > - In Theorem 5.12 it would useful to quantify over Γ₁, t, e and Γ₂ explicitly.
 > You did address this point partially, but only t and e are explicitly quantified.
 I find it odd to only partially quantify objects.

-Theorem 4.12 b) now also quantifies over Γ₁ and Γ₂ in Section 4.5 and in the Appendix.
+Theorem 4.12 (previously Theorem 5.12) b) now also quantifies over Γ₁ and Γ₂ in Section 4.5 and in the Appendix.

 > - Is there really no relation between the inferred context and the original one in Theorem 5.15?
 I would expect that they have the same erasure.
 > Completeness is usually supposed to help avoid degenerate inference such as always producing the empty environment.